 According to Cathy Kwan, a colleague of Andrea’s, “she works tirelessly to improve and promote a college-going culture on our campus.
 She is an active member of the California Association of School Counselors, and I can find no one more deserving of the Marmaduke Outstanding High School Counselor Award than Andrea Goodwin.”

-Arthur Marmaduke was executive director of the California Student Aid Commission for 25 years from 1960 to 1985.
-He had a passion for seeing to it that students could go to college.
-The award was established in 1985 in his honor as the longest-serving executive director in the history of the commission, which was founded in 1955.
+Marmaduke Award nominations were evaluated through an established review and selection process by members of the California Student Aid Commission.
+Arthur S. Marmaduke was executive director of the California Student Aid Commission for 25 years from 1960 to 1985.
+He had a passion for helping students reach college.
+The award was established in 1985 in his honor as the longest-serving executive director in the history of the Commission, which was founded in 1955.
 Mr. Marmaduke also served as the first President of the National Association of State Grant and Aid Programs.
 He died in 2005 of Parkinson's disease.

 For more information, contact Patti Colston at (916) 206-1285.
 Photographs are available.

 Popp, 80, retired as an educator in 1993.
 Just three months later, he returned to school

 as a counselor after a call for help from Campos Verdes Adult School.